Seelammahesh/trypythondjango1-/readme.txt

 django urls,and include and app name,..here we added some urls created urls.py file for each app included them in project urls,py file.

 video-59
-created templates for recipe list.html,detail.html,create-update,html...
+created templates for recipe app, list.html,detail.html,create-update,html...

 video - 60
-created RecipieIngredientForm in forms.py made some changes  recipe_update_view
+created RecipieIngredientForm in forms.py made some changes to  recipe_update_view